 Both Short and Tall Indoor Plants

-During warmer weather, the sun tends to have an insidious effect on the indoor plants.
-Even if the plants are in the sun for a few minutes, hours later, the sunburn spots appear on the surface hours later.
+During warmer weather, the sun tends to have an insidious effect on indoor plants.
+Even if the plants are in the sun for a few minutes, the sunburn spots appear on the surface hours later.

 During the spring, pay attention to the fluctuating weather, and use the thermostat so you can maintain an even temperature indoors.

-Glass windows magnify heat, and as the days become longer the sun gets closer to the planet in your region.
+Glass windows can magnify heat, and as the days become longer, the sun gets closer to the planet in your region.

 Indoor Plant Care